RNK Split

 Radnički nogometni klub Split (lit.
-'Workers' Football Club of Split') commonly known as RNK Split, is a Croatian professional football club based in the city of Split.
-The club currently play in the 1. ŽNL, Croatia's fifth level.
+'Workers' Football Club of Split') commonly known as RNK Split, is a Croatian football club based in the city of Split.
+The club currently play in the 2. ŽNL, Croatia's sixth level.

 History

 The club had a strong fanbase in the Split's shipyard.
 The club was founded on 16 April 1912 as Anarch, but has had several names like Borac, Jug, HAŠK, Dalmatinac, and Arsenal since then.

-During the Spanish Civil War, RNK Split organized an unsuccessful expedition of his volunteers for the fight on the side of the anti-fascist coalition against Francisco Franco's forces.
+During the Spanish Civil War, RNK Split organized an unsuccessful expedition of his volunteers for the fight on the side of the communist coalition against Francisco Franco's forces.

 In World War II, the club became well known because 120 of its players were killed fighting on the side of Josip Broz Tito's Partisans, fighting against Axis forces.

 After achieving three consecutive promotions from 2008 to 2010, the club went from playing in Croatia's fourth tier to playing in the Croatian First League, Croatia's top division.

 In the team's first season in the top flight in the 2010–11 season, they achieved a very respectable third spot.
 Because of its finish that season, they qualified to play for Europe for the first time in the club's existence and entered into the 2011–12 UEFA Europa League second qualifying round where they met Slovenian side Domžale.
 They won 5–2 on aggregate and in the third qualifying round they were drawn against Premier League side Fulham, whom they lost to 2–0 on aggregate.

 In the 2014–15 season, the club managed to reach the Europa League playoff round after defeating Mika, Hapoel Be'er Sheva and Chornomorets Odesa, but lost 1–0 on aggregate to Italian Serie A side Torino.